 - Generate 75% of website traffic through organic search

-- Appear on the first page for each keyword
+- Appear on the first page for 10 top keywords

 - Exchange 10 links each month

-- Achieve Net Promoter Score (NPS) of 9
+- Achieve a positive Net Promoter Score (NPS)

 - 25% pre-registrations come from existing customers

-- Organize training sessions on the implementation of the OKR methodology allowing at least 80% of employees to better understand their goal-setting processes
+- Organize 4 training sessions on the implementation of the OKRs methodology

 - Increase 90% of positive feedback with anonymous surveys

-- Collect feedback from 10 employees on ideas for improvement
+- Collect feedback from at least 80% of employees on ideas for improvement

-- Find 01 food and beverage supplier in the office.
+- Find a better food and beverage supplier for the office.

-- Implement a new onboarding system before ending the 2nd month
+- Implement a new onboarding system before the end of the 2nd month

 - Reduce the number of configuration steps from 15 to 6